nicolalenee/zookeepr/README.md

 };
 ```

 Here, we have a function that takes the information that is entered in by our front end users and stored in the body of the request header.
-It pushes that information into the array by stringifying the JSOON object then joins that information to the existing information that holds that JSON object of animals.
+It pushes that information into the array by stringifying the JSON object then joins that information to the existing file.

 When a user hits the API endpoint by submitting a form for a new animal, the former function is called.
 In this application, the routes follow REST API structure and can be seen as follows: